Meghalaya Cinnamon is Versatile

 Cinnamon is a versatile spice.
-It not only adds a fragrant flavor to your specialty foods and dishes (and tea), it is also a preservative and, then, it has several medicinal qualities that make it highly sought after, especially in the West.
+It not only adds a fragrant flavour to your specialty foods and dishes (and tea), it is also a preservative and has several medicinal qualities that make it highly sought after, especially in the West.

 Using the conventional seed propagation method cinnamon is usually planted on a large scale.
 Healthy seedlings are planted after the monsoon rains.
-In three years’ time the saplings will be mature trees, ready to be harvested (or peeled) for cinnamon and every six months thereafter.
+In three years’ time, the saplings will be mature trees, ready to be harvested (or peeled) for cinnamon and every six months thereafter.
 The barks are peeled after the rains as it is easier to do so.
 The wetness helps and makes it easier to peel.
 The peeled barks are set to dry in the sun.
 The drying process causes the barks to curl into quills, which are then cut and sold as cinnamon sticks.

 Commercial Uses of Cinnamon

 Apart from cinnamon stick and powder, cinnamon leaf and bark oils are also used as aromatic ingredients in the preparation of perfumes and other formulations.
 Cinnamon oil has a great demand in the West, both as a preservative in the food industry and as a flavoring agent.

-Using Cinnamon at Home
+How to Use Cinnamon at Home

-Flavor your beverage: Add a pinch of cinnamon to your coffee or to your tea while brewing
+- Flavor your beverage: Add a pinch of cinnamon to your coffee or to your tea while brewing.

-Cinnamon touch: Add cinnamon to your favorite roasted or grilled fruits
+- Cinnamon touch: Add cinnamon to your favorite roasted or grilled fruits.

-Add a little cinnamon to melted chocolate and use as a fresh fruit dip
+- Add a little cinnamon to melted chocolate and use as a fresh fruit dip.

-Since ancient times Cinnamon has been highly prized for its medicinal properties.
+Since ancient times cinnamon has been highly prized for its medicinal properties.
 Due to its anti-bacterial properties, cinnamon is believed to be helpful for stomach ailments, dental issues and also for cough and cold.
 It is also believed to relieve pain because of its anti-inflammatory properties.